Son of man (Christianity): Scholarly views

 In the last part of the 20th century, the messianic view was highly criticized and the concept of idiomatic use began to gain support among some scholars.
-In the 21st century, a simple approach has been made: "Adam means 'man.'
-So when Christ is called the Son of Man the entire generating line all the way from Adam down to Jesus is being recalled."
 However, no consensus has emerged among scholars on how the expression can be interpreted.
-Another view put forward by Bart D. Ehrman (1999) is that there are some passages (as such Mark 8:38, 13:26, 14:62; Matthew 19:28, 25:31–46; and Luke 12:8–9) in which Jesus mentions 'the Son of Man' and does not appear to be talking about himself, but about someone else, namely a cosmic judge who would come down from heaven to bring judgement.
+Another view put forward by Bart D. Ehrman (1999) is that there are some passages (as such Mark 8:38, 13:26, 14:62; Matthew 19:28, 25:31–46; and Luke 12:8–9) in which Jesus mentions 'the Son of Man' and does not appear to be talking about himself, but about someone else, namely a cosmic judge who would come down from heaven to bring judgment.
 The identification of the Son of Man with Jesus might thus be a later, inauthentic tradition.
 Ingolfsland (2001) argued that Ehrman's examples were not valid, or did not meet his own criteria.
+Likewise, Michael F. Bird argues against Erhman that Jesus did see himself as the Son of Man.
+Tucker Ferda also finds the idea later Christians invented the connection between Jesus and the son of man or retrojected it into the gospels to be highly unlikely.
+Dale Allison states that Jesus was distinctive for his self-identification as the son of man, finding efforts to dismiss the connection with Daniel 7 and proposals that Jesus was referring to a figure other than himself to be unsuccessful.